IABTechLab/uid2docs/api/v2/encryption-decryption.md

 ## Encrypting Requests

-Here's an example Python script for generating requests, which takes the client `secret` as parameter.
+Here's an example Python script (`encrypt_request.py`) for encrypting requests, which takes the client `secret` as a parameter.

 ```py
 import base64